Shopify migration

 The goal is to preserve your store's core structure and search visibility while setting up a stronger foundation on Shopify.

-Step 3 - Decide how you'll migrate
+5. Decide how you'll migrate

 There’s no one-size-fits-all method for Shopify data migration.
 Your approach depends on how complex your store is and how hands-on you want to be.